You want smart political talk without the meltdowns?

 Exports of produced goods manufactured in the United States add to the gross national product of the United States, and imports of produced goods detract, diminish, subtract from the gross national product of the United States.

-If you buy a Lexus car straight, say all its parts and coming off the boat in uh in you know San Diego or wherever, that is enormous gain for Japan.
+If you buy a Lexus car, straight, say, all its parts and coming off the boat in San Diego or wherever, that is enormous gain for Japan.

-But if you put a tariff, say of twenty percent, and the Japanese decide, hey, look, that'll make force the price of our Lexus beyond the Cadillac and we'll lose sales.
+But if you put a tariff, say, of 20%, and the Japanese decide, hey, look, that'll force the price of our Lexus beyond the Cadillac and we'll lose sales, if they then move their factory to the United States of America, amen, brother.

 A lot of these guys, it's not that they're anti-patriotic.

-It's you're sitting up there and you're an executive and you say, Look, Ford or the Cadillac Company or General Motors is making its cars down in Mexico, it's paying the guys six bucks an hour down there, it doesn't have the pension problems, doesn't have the social security.
+It's you're sitting up there and you're an executive and you say, look, Ford or the Cadillac Company or General Motors is making its cars down in Mexico.

-So you've got to adjust the incentives for production so that the people who make decisions will say we gotta produce inside the United States.
+So you've got to adjust the incentives for production so that people who make decisions will say, we've got to produce inside the United States.

 I think most Americans are now understanding that globalism has hurt our economy.

-Well, if they put in there you've got three or four of the of the five key items right there, Sean.
+Well, if they put there, you've got three or four of the five key items right there, Sean.

-The one thing you're gonna need is you're gonna need a border tax of some kind.
+The one thing you're going to need is you're going to need a border tax of some kind.

 You can call it a tariff or a VAT or whatever.

-But when those Fords come down and those big trailer trucks, you're gonna pay a tax to get them back into the United States that is not paid by Ford cars that are built in the United States.
+But when those Fords come and those big trailer trucks, you're going to pay a tax to get them back into the United States that is not paid by Ford cars that are built in the United States.

 I'm sure we'll have you on often.

-This is gonna be a very, very tough year politically.
+This is going to be a very, very tough year politically.

-There's gonna be a lot of fighting from day one.
+There's going to be a lot of fighting from day one.

-This is the hey, this is the season where we can save the country.
+This is the season where we can save the country.

 That's what I'm hoping for.

-I'm very hopeful for time in a long time.
+I'm very hopeful for this time in a long time.

 So am I. All right, Pap Buchanan.

-We we can say, um, we have said uh repeatedly uh over the last two months, uh that our source uh is not the Russian government, uh, and it is not state party.
+We can say, and we have said repeatedly over the last two months, that our source is not the Russian government, and it is not a state party.

 Is the President of the United States lying to the American people?